bio-ontology-research-group/pangenome/README.md

 ## Citation
 If you use this pipeline in your research, please cite:

-[Add relevant citations for minigraph, Progressive Cactus, and your work]

 ## License
 The data is available under CC0